chgeuer/azure-opensuse-packer-distribution/README.md

 ### Use packer, to install and build openSUSE in a local Hyper-V installation

 TODO: Right now, the image is not yet fully prepared according to [Azure: Prepare a SLES or openSUSE virtual machine for Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/suse-create-upload-vhd).
+Some initial steps are executed in [scripts/setup_azure.sh](scripts/setup_azure.sh?raw=true)

 ```cmd
 REM turn on packer logging